-Jakob Junis better, but Royals' losing streak goes on
+Jakob Junis improves on biggest weakness, but Royals' losing streak goes on

 That all didn't matter Wednesday.
 Though Bibens-Dirkx had no strikeouts, he limited hard contact, allowing just one run and five hits in 6 2/3 innings.
 Hunter Dozier had the Royals' only extra-base hit against Bibens-Dirkx, a double, in the second inning.

+Royals manager Ned Yost said he believed his hitters, because of the current funk, were often trying to do too much.

+"We're up swinging early in the count," Yost said, "and that's a sign of pressing for sure."

-Mike Moustakas broke a nine-game homerless streak with a 422-foot blast in the ninth, but following a Salvador Perez single, Jake Diekman picked up a strikeout and force out before Hunter Dozier was caught stealing to end the game.
+Mike Moustakas broke a nine-game homerless streak with a 422-foot blast in the ninth, but following a Salvador Perez single, Jake Diekman picked up a strikeout and force out before Dozier was retired on a delayed steal to end the game.
+Yost said he called for the steal sign partly because Rangers infielder Isiah Kiner-Falefa was inexperienced while making his first MLB start at catcher.

-Alcides Escobar, who started his 407th consecutive game at shortstop, was ejected in the bottom of the eighth by home-plate umpire Chad Fairchild after arguing a third-strike call.
-It was the fourth ejection of Escobar's career.
+"It was a chance to hopefully catch them by surprise and get into scoring position," Yost said, "where one hit will tie the ballgame up and keep us going."

+The Royals, who went winless on their eight-game homestand, will have Thursday off before starting a three-game series at Houston.

 Comments